LumaPictures/pymel/maintenance/README.md

   - ensure that the CommandsPython, API, and Nodes doc subdirectories are installed. these go in `docs/Maya20XX/en_US/`

+  - consider setting PYMEL_ERRORLEVEL=WARNING in your environment - this will make pymel error instead of warning when some odd things happen.
+Note that I don't think we can currently get through the whole cache build without raising a warning, but hopefully if we keep chipping away at it, we'll be able to eventually!

 ### To build the caches

 #### Build the api cache